vortexntnu/rov-control/README.md

 - Have a look at variable names for ros::Publisher/Subscribers
 - Proper ROS parameter use
 - Consider return by value for quaternion pd update functions
-- Add some sort of setGains service to dp controller
+- Clean tests for controller (write nice method for service calling)